rustbase/rustbase/README.md

 </div>

 # Rustbase
-A noSQL document-oriented database cross-platform program written in [Rust](https://www.rust-lang.org/)
+A noSQL key-value database cross-platform program written in [Rust](https://www.rust-lang.org/)

+# ⚠️ Warning
+This is a work in progress. *Current available only for Linux*.

 # 🔗 Contribute
 [Click here](./CONTRIBUTING.md) to see how to Contribute